JoshTG/polta/README.md

 The `Pipeline` is the primary way to link `Pipes` together to create a unified data pipeline.

-It takes in a list of raw, conformed, canonical, and export `Pipes` and executes them sequentially.
+It takes in a list of raw, conformed, standard, canonical, and export `Pipes` and executes them sequentially.

 There are two kinds of pipelines you can build: